raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Both values are communicated in the same TLV, the Keepalive TLV ({{keepalive}}).

-The first timeout value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO Session open with no operations pending (e.g., an outstanding DNS Push request) in the expectation that it may have future requests to send to that server.
+The first timeout value, the inactivity timeout, is the maximum time for which a client may speculatively keep an inactive DSO Session open in the expectation that it may have future requests to send to that server.